A communication mental model to ensure ideas are clear, organized, and impactfully delivered.

 Have you ever tried to explain a complex idea, only to feel more confused as you spoke?
 It’s frustrating, right?
 This often happens when our thinking and communication aren’t aligned.

-The COST principle is here to fill the gaps.
-It’s an effective way to streamline your thoughts and ensure that every piece of information is concise and powerful.
+It's an effective way to streamline your thoughts and ensure that every piece of information is concise and powerful.

 Core Concept of the COST Principle